kontent-ai/data-ops/README.md

 ### Running tests

 * `npm run test:unit` to run unit tests
-* `npm run test:integration` to run integration tests (these create temporary Kontent.ai environments and delete them afterwards so don't interrupt them as it's prevent the command from deleting them)
+* `npm run test:integration` to run integration tests (these create temporary Kontent.ai environments and delete them afterwards, interrupting the tests while they're running may lead to orphaned environments in your project)

 ### Configuration